-The Market is the oldest continuously operated public farmer’s market.
+Let’s explore and discover Sunday Funday – Pike’s Market Place in Seattle, Washington.
+The oldest continuously operated public farmer’s market in the United States.
 Since its start in 1907 it has followed its mission to “Meet the Produce”.
 General market hours are 9:00 am – 6:00 pm and Sundays 9:00 am – 5:00 pm.
-The market is open all year round except for Thanksgiving Day and Christmas Day and has an average 10 million visitors each year.
+The market is open all year round.
+The exceptions are Thanksgiving Day and Christmas Day.
+The Market has an average 10 million visitors each year.
+It is a must see when in Seattle, Washington.

 The very first Market included wagons of fresh produce brought to city center by local farmers to sell.
 Presently local farmers still sell fresh, local, seasonal produce and specialty foods year round from the booths and tables they rent from the Market.